Version: 2.1 | Last Updated: June 24, 2026

 A.9 State-Specific Disclosures.

-a) New York Residents.
-If you have a complaint regarding your Card Account that has not been resolved by Blink, you may file a complaint with the New York State Department of Financial Services at www.dfs.ny.gov.
+(a) New York Residents.
+If you have a complaint regarding your Blink Card that has not been resolved by Blink, you may file a complaint with the New York State Department of Financial Services at www.dfs.ny.gov.

-b) Texas Residents.
-If you have a complaint regarding your Card Account, you may contact the Texas Department of Banking at www.dob.texas.gov.
+(b) Texas Residents.
+If you have a complaint regarding your Blink Card, you may contact the Texas Department of Banking at www.dob.texas.gov.

-By using the Blink Card, you acknowledge that you have read, understood, and agree to this Cardholder Agreement, including the applicable Exhibit I provisions for your jurisdiction, all associated Fee Schedules and disclosures.
+By using the Blink Card, you acknowledge that you have read, understood, and agree to this Cardholder Agreement, including the applicable Exhibit I provisions for your jurisdiction, all applicable disclosures and the fee schedule available in the Blink App.
 You understand that your Card currently operates in Funded Mode and that Credit Mode provisions will take effect only upon activation in accordance with Section 18.